This article assumes that you have experience with Apache 2 and configuring Virtual Hosts in Linux or Windows.

 #LoadModule socache_shmcb_module modules/mod_socache_shmcb.so

-In your server, create a Virtual Host entry or file for your domain under the recommended folder.
+In your hosting machine, create a Virtual Host entry or file for your domain under the recommended folder.
 Use it to enable SSL and include the certificate files as required.
-(If there is a SSL default template available in your apache server, then use the template to create the Virtual Host).
-In Windows, edit the

 Please see the Virtual host example below:

-You can modify the names of the files and paths to match the location and filename that you used to save your certificate files:
+You can modify the paths to match the location that you used to save your certificate files:

 - SSLCertificateFile - should be your Primary Certificate file (.crt)